Health Care Reform.

 California has two marketplaces or exchanges in which to obtain ACA-compliant health insurance, the Public Exchange or the Private Exchange.

 Effective Jan.
-1, 2020, Californians must carry qualifying health insurance coverage throughout the year or be subject to a penalty.
+1, 2020, and continuing in 2023, Californians must carry qualifying health insurance coverage throughout the year or be subject to a penalty.

-While the individual mandate penalty was rescinded on the federal level for 2019, it is being restored at the state level for 2020.
+While the individual mandate penalty was rescinded on the federal level for 2019, it was reinstated at the state level for 2020.
 Under the new state mandate, those without qualifying health insurance could face a financial penalty unless they qualify for an exemption.
-Generally speaking, a taxpayer who fails to secure coverage will be subject to a penalty of $695 per adult or 2.5 percent of household income, whichever is larger.
-(The penalty for a dependent child is half of what it would be for an adult).
-Qualified coverage can be obtained from both the Public (CoveredCA) and Private marketplaces.
+Generally speaking, a taxpayer who fails to secure coverage and is without a qualified exemption, will be subject to a penalty of $850 per adult and $425 per dependent child under 18, or 2.5 percent of household income, whichever is larger.
+Qualified coverage can be obtained from either the Public (CoveredCA) or Private marketplaces.

-Covered California is the public marketplace or “on-exchange” and is the market in which premium subsidies and cost sharing reduction assistance is available for those who qualify.
-Eligibility for assistance is based on ZIP code, household size and their projected household income.
+Covered California is the public marketplace or “on-exchange” and is where premium subsidies and cost sharing reduction assistance is available for those who qualify.
+Eligibility for assistance is based on ZIP code, household size and projected household income.

-This market is managed through the CoveredCA website, www.coveredca.com, where one can register, disclose required personal and financial information, compare plans, and enroll in coverage.
+This public marketplace is managed through the CoveredCA website, www.coveredca.com, where one can register, disclose required personal and financial information, compare plans, and enroll in coverage.
 Enrollment support is available from CoveredCA representatives, some insurance brokers, and registered navigators.
 To find out if you qualify for assistance, click here to use CoveredCA’s Shop and Compare tool.
-NOTE: If you do not qualify, but still enroll through CoveredCA, you may qualify for a subsidy if income drops below 600% of the poverty line during the year.
+NOTE: If you do not qualify for assistance, but still enroll through CoveredCA, you may qualify for a subsidy if income changes and/or you meet new assistance guidelines.

 The other marketplace is called the private market or “off exchange” market, where coverage can be obtained directly from an insurance carrier.
 There is no financial assistance available in this market.
-Because of this, less information is required in the application making the process much simpler.
-Also, some carriers have chosen not to participate in CoveredCA, or offer only certain types of plans.
-The result is more carrier choices and plan options are available in the private market in some areas.
+As a result, less information is required in the application, making the process much simpler.
+Also, some carriers offer only certain types of plans in the CoveredCA market, while others have chosen not to participate at all.
+The result is that more carrier choices and plan options are available in the private market in some areas.
 For those who don’t qualify for financial assistance and are not likely to in the coming year, or those who prefer not to enroll through CoveredCA, we recommend enrolling through the Private marketplace.

 After careful consideration OnlyHealthInsurance has concluded that the best way we